front-end-foundations/8-components/readme.md

 ## Exercise - A Site Redesign

-Our hypothetical company has a site the looks outdated and not responsive.
+Our hypothetical company has a site the looks outdated, is not responsive and needs updated content.

 ![site](ignore/other/wide.png)